AlexeyInc/highload-software-architecture/hw11-redis-eviction-strategies/README.md

 <img width="473" alt="Screenshot 2025-02-08 at 13 54 10" src="https://github.com/user-attachments/assets/fe6fb13a-531b-4364-8bcf-662c9da84ecb" />

 2. Run `curl "http://localhost:8080/evict/lru"` to observe key eviction in Redis (with memory intentionally limited to 3000KB to trigger eviction using the LRU policy):

 <img width="492" alt="Screenshot 2025-02-08 at 14 00 33" src="https://github.com/user-attachments/assets/e6a8ff6e-4ae4-4d01-9b5f-a89d7a02c600" />

-Although the **LRU** strategy attempts to select the first ~2000 keys, it is evident that the cache eviction strategy is stochastic.
+Although the **LRU** strategy attempts to evict the first ~2000 keys from the very beginning, it is evident that the cache eviction strategy is stochastic.

 ---